pudly/schmopera-hugo/content/articles/spotlight-on-amanda-majeski.md

 lastmod = "2017-08-20T11:29:00-04:00"
 preamble = "American lyric soprano [Amanda Majeski](/scene/people/amanda-majeski/) was named \"Best Breakout Star\" by *Chicago* magazine, and she's living up to the title.
 Roles like Vitellia in *La clemenza di Tito*, Eva in *Die Meistersinger von Nürnberg* and Countess Almaviva in *Le nozze di Figaro* have kept her busy in recent years; this summer, she made her debut as Cleopatra in *Giulio Cesare* at Teatro Colón.\n\nThis season, she'll bring her Vitellia to the Paris Opera in Willy Decker's production of *La clemenza di Tito*, before returning to the Metropolitan Opera to sing Fiordiligi in Phelim McDermott's new *Così fan tutte*.
-Majeski managed to find some time to give us a beautiful interview about singing, the importance of being multi-lingual, and her enormous dedication to her work." publishDate = "2016-02-04T10:26:00-05:00" short_description = "\"There is truly something special that happens when all that work comes together for moments on a stage in front of an openhearted audience.
+Majeski managed to find some time to give us a beautiful interview about singing, the importance of being multi-lingual, and her enormous dedication to her work." publishDate = "2016-02-04T10:26:00-05:00" short_description = "&quot;There is truly something special that happens when all that work comes together for moments on a stage in front of an openhearted audience.
 For that evening, everyone in the room is held together by and shares that same music; there is something so beautifully uplifting about that.
-It’s truly infectious!\"" slug = "spotlight-on-amanda-majeski" title = "Spotlight on: Amanda Majeski"
+It’s truly infectious!&quot;" slug = "spotlight-on-amanda-majeski" title = "Spotlight on: Amanda Majeski"
 +++